issa404/issarepo/readme.txt

 This is my read me file.

 Ok, it's quite empty in here.
+We can chat about some changes.
+Or we can make them happen :)

 That's cool, though.
 Let's put some info :